 After you finish a meal, it normally takes anywhere between 2-6 hours for your insulin level to drop again depending on the type of food you eat and your hormone level in general.
 Avoid food for a few hours before working out, and your weight-loss speed will go up.

 Even though you might not be able to maintain the same physical intensity for so long as you could with a fed belly, it should not be a problem if you stick to your High-Intensity Interval Training.

 The only risk involved in working out in a fasted state is potential muscle damage: If you are working out with heavy weights after a long fasting period, we suggest you take HMB (β-Hydroxy β-Methylbutyrate) which is a supplement that prevents muscle breakdown.

 Our minds control our bodies.
 The subconscious mind is not only responsible for digestion and the immune system but it can even shape the way we look.

-At the same time, binge eating is one of the most common addictions today and most people who overeat have little or no awareness about it.
-If we try to eat ourselves to fulfillment and happiness, there’s no amount of food that would cure our feeling of emptiness.
+At the same time, binge eating is one of the most common addictions today and most people who overeat have little or no awareness of it.
+If we try to eat ourselves to fulfillment and happiness, no amount of food will cure our feeling of emptiness.